holstrater/holstrater.github.io/_posts/2020-05-02-fristileaks.md

 print cryptoResult
 ```

 This was going somewhere.
-All I would have to do was reverse the encrypted password (`mVGZ3O3omkJLmy2pcuTq`) to the original plaintext password by following the steps of `cryptpass.py` in reverse order.
+All I would have to do was reverse the encrypted password (`=RFn0AKnlMHMPIzpyuTI0ITG`) to the original plaintext password by following the steps of `cryptpass.py` in reverse order.
 This meant 1) using the ROT13 cipher on it (ROT13 forward does the same as ROT13 backwards), 2) spelling the result of that in reverse (that's what `[::-1]` does) and 3) running `base64 -d` on the result of that.
 The outcome: `LetThereBeFristi!`.

-Because I remembered the `/home/fristigod` directory from earlier, I checked if i could `sudo fristigod` with that password and sure enough:
+Because I remembered the `/home/fristigod` directory from earlier (and the name of the .txt file being `whoisyourgodnow.txt`), I checked if i could `sudo fristigod` with that password and sure enough:

 ```sh
 sh-4.1$ su fristigod